-Once your form is complete and paid for and the advisor has approved your documents, the advisor will send your documents to the Home Office from the University on your behalf.
+Once your form is complete and paid for and the advisor has approved your documents, you will submit your application online and make a biometrics appointment yourself.

-For more information about applying for Tier 4 Leave to Remain, please see the UK Visas & Immigration website.
+For more information about applying for Student Visa Leave to Remain, please see the UK Visas & Immigration website.

 UKCISA (UK Council for International Student Affairs)

 Students seeking advice about their in-UK applications can also contact the UKCISA helpline.

 The helpline is open Monday to Friday from 1.00pm to 4.00pm.